Herb Alpert: The Tijuana Brass years

-Post-Brass musical career
+Post-Brass musical career and "Rise"

-In 1979, five years after his last chart hit with the Tijuana Brass, Alpert tried to record a disco album of rearranged Brass hits.
-“It just sounded awful to me,” Alpert was quoted later.
-“I didn’t want any part of it.”
-But because the musicians were already booked, Alpert recorded other material, including the instrumental “Rise,” co-written by his nephew, Randy Badazz Alpert.
-The song hit number one on the Billboard Hot 100 after it was used repeatedly on the soap opera General Hospital.
-The song also became a hit in the UK, but in a speeded-up version, due to British DJs not realizing that the American 12” single was recorded at 33 rpm instead of 45 rpm.
+In 1979, five years after his last chart hit with the Tijuana Brass, Alpert attempted a disco album of rearranged Brass hits.
+"It just sounded awful to me," Alpert was quoted later.
+"I didn't want any part of it."
+But because the musicians were already booked, Alpert recorded other material, including the instrumental "Rise" (with initial version created by Alpert's nephew, Randy "Badazz" Alpert and his close friend, musician Andy Armer).
+The song reached number one on the Billboard Hot 100 after it was used repeatedly on the soap opera General Hospital.
+The song also became a hit in the UK, but in a speeded-up version, due to British DJs not realizing that the American 12" single was recorded at 33 rpm instead of 45 rpm.
+Its bass line would later be included in The Notorious B.I.G.’s “Hypnotize”, which itself would reach number one on the Hot 100.

+Over the next two decades, Alpert released an album nearly every year.
+He has released more than a dozen records since 2006.

 In 2013, Alpert released Steppin' Out, which won a Grammy for Best Pop Instrumental Album.
+Since that time, he has released several other albums, most recently 50 (claimed to be his 50th studio album) and has said he has plans for his next two LPs, one of which will be another Christmas album—his third.

+In late 2024, Alpert formed a new Tijuana Brass group, which went on tour in 2025, to celebrate the landmark Whipped Cream and Other Delights album.
+The tour is titled "Herb Alpert & the Tijuana Brass & Other Delights."
+The band members (besides Alpert) are: Ray Brinker (drums), Kris Bergh (trumpet, percussion), Hussain Jiffry (bass), Bill Cantos (keyboards, marimba, percussion, vocals), Ryan Dragon (trombone, percussion) and Kerry Marx (guitar).

 A&M Records

-Alpert and A&M Records partner Jerry Moss sold A&M to PolyGram for a reported $500 million in around 1987; they later received an extra $200 million payment for PolyGram's breach of the terms of the deal.
+On October 11, 1989, Philips subsidiary PolyGram announced its acquisition of A&M Records for $500 million.
+Alpert and co-owner/business partner Jerry Moss later received an extra $200 million payment for PolyGram's breach of the terms of the deal.

 Visual arts

 Alpert has a second career as an abstract expressionist painter and sculptor with group and solo exhibitions around the United States and Europe.
-The sculpture exhibition "Herb Alpert: Black Totems", on display at ACE Gallery, Beverly Hills, February through September 2010, brought media attention to his visual work.
-His 2013 exhibition in exhibition Santa Monica, California included both abstract paintings and large totemlike sculptures.
+The 2010 sculpture exhibition "Herb Alpert: Black Totems" in Beverly Hills brought media attention to his visual work.
+His 2013 exhibition in Santa Monica included both abstract paintings and large totemlike sculptures.